dybran/solomon-syself-devops/README.md

 ## __Create and package a helm chart to deploy a simple backend__

+Build and push and image  to an __image repository__ to be deployed using helm

 Install Helm in your local machine.
 Click [here](https://helm.sh/docs/intro/install/).

 Manually create a helm chart structure